hsu-feedback/hsu-vertebrate-amphibians/README.md

 # hsu-vertebrate-amphibians
-Issue tracking for HSU Vertebrate Museum Amphibians data in the VertNet portal (portal.vertnet.org).
+Issue tracking for HSU Vertebrate Apmhibian data in the VertNet and other data portals.
+This data set corresponds to GBIF data set XXXXX.